Top

 This return provides a comprehensive record of a taxpayer's financial transactions for the relevant financial year.
 With the advent of digitalization, taxpayers can now file ITRs online, making the process more efficient.
 The ITR serves as an important financial document, reflecting a taxpayer's income, tax liability, and overall financial standing.

-For every financial year, the eligible taxpayers calculate their liability and file income tax return in the following year (assessment year).
-ITR or Income Tax Return is a form filled with comprehensive details to report the tax liability, components and payment of the taxpayer.
+For every financial year, eligible taxpayers calculate their tax liability and file the income tax return in the following year, called the Assessment Year (AY).
+For example, income earned in FY 2025-26 (April 1, 2025 – March 31, 2026) is assessed and filed in AY 2026-27.
+The ITR form captures comprehensive details to report tax liability, income components, and payments of the taxpayer.

 Components Of An Income Tax Return